Nimdy/detect-FPS-hackers/README.md

 Average Target Box Locations Hit (Head, Body, Limbs) Player Reported for cheating
 ```
-Example of how this works with small numbers.

-Let’s say there are only three guns
+Let’s say only three guns are used in a game.
 ```
 Big Gun - Long Range
 Medium Gun - Medium Range